VonRegi/developer-site/content/sections/section_data_3.md

 ## My Experience

-I have been working at Readify/Purple for 5 years now through a working on a multitude of technologies and teams.
+I have been working at Purple for 7 years now through a working on a multitude of technologies and teams.

+- Automation (Powershell, ARM, IaaS)
 - Application dev (react, dotnet, Office Interop)
 - Products (SaaS)
 - System integration (1st and 3rd party solutions)